marsdrums/test-tutorial/visual-quality/index.md

 > [!IMPORTANT]
 > Light color is NOT light intensity.

-When we set the @diffuse attribute of {jit.gl.light}, what we are setting is the light's "tint"; if we want to have a light of arbitrary intensity, we should take those values and multiply them by an intensity value.
+When we set the @diffuse attribute of {jit.gl.light}, what we are setting is the light's emitted energy; if we want to have a light of arbitrary intensity, we should take some color values and multiply them by an intensity value.
 Let's see what it looks like now:

 ![](./images/visual-quality_013.png)